kormart/moist-berry/README.md

 2013-04 First version operational during springbreak vacation 2013-05 Second version under test (
 To do list
+- [ ] Risk that pump 1 isn't powerful enough to drive water through nozzles
 - [ ] Choose watering algorithm using serial write of a "mode number" from R-Pi to Arduino
 - [ ] Webcam for visual monitoring
 - [ ] Monitoring functions

 ## Setting up Raspberry Pi for Arduino